rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 ## C. OTHER CONDITIONS AND REQUIREMENTS OF THE MARKETING AUTHORISATION

-##  Periodic safety update reports (PSURs)
+## · Periodic safety update reports (PSURs)

 The requirements for submission of PSURs for this medicinal product are set out in the list of Union reference dates (EURD list) provided for under Article 107c(7) of Directive 2001/83/EC and any subsequent updates published on the European medicines web-portal.

 ## D. CONDITIONS OR RESTRICTIONS WITH REGARD TO THE SAFE AND EFFECTIVE USE OF THE MEDICINAL PRODUCT

-##  Risk management plan (RMP)
+## · Risk management plan (RMP)

 The marketing authorisation holder (MAH) shall perform the required pharmacovigilance activities and interventions detailed in the agreed RMP presented in Module 1.8.2 of the marketing authorisation and any agreed subsequent updates of the RMP.

 An updated RMP should be submitted:

--  At the request of the European Medicines Agency;
+- Whenever the risk management system is modified, especially as the result of new information being received that may lead to a significant change to the benefit-risk profile or as the result of an important (pharmacovigilance or risk minimisation) milestone being reached.
--  Whenever the risk management system is modified, especially as the result of new information being received that may lead to a significant change to the benefit-risk profile or as the result of an important (pharmacovigilance or risk minimisation) milestone being reached.
+- At the request of the European Medicines Agency;

-##  Additional risk minimisation measures
+## · Additional risk minimisation measures

 The MAH shall ensure that a patient reminder card regarding osteonecrosis of the jaw is implemented.